 How to Carve a Turkey

 For a Thanksgiving dinner that looks as good as it tastes, it's essential to know the best way to carve a turkey.
-Our step-by-step instructions will show you how.
+After all the effort that went into seasoning and cooking the Thanksgiving turkey, it can be stressful standing there, carving utensils in hand, not knowing how to start carving a turkey.
+Our step-by-step instructions will show you the way to turkey-carving success.

 How to Carve a Turkey: Step-by-Step